wirebits/PicoWQuack/README.md

 # Installation and Setup of Circuit Python
 1. Download latest Circuit Python `.uf2` file for Raspberry Pi Pico W from [here](https://circuitpython.org/board/raspberry_pi_pico_w/).<br>Latest is `9.0.4`.
-2. Connect Raspberry Pi Pico with a USB cable.
+2. Connect Raspberry Pi Pico W with a USB cable.
 3. Press and hold the `BOOTSEL` button and connect to the PC/Laptop.
 - When it connects, then Raspberry Pi Pico W show as a removable storage device named `RPI-RP2`.
 - When `RPI-RP2` is showing, then release the `BOOTSEL` button.